 Though the consortium includes Apple, Dell, Hoya, Hynix, Seagate, and Kingston, Toshiba will retain 40% of the ownership of the unit.

-Apart from this, it is completely under mystery that how much each of these companies has invested in the acquisition.
-On the basis of earlier reports, Apple may have put up as much as $3 billion yet which has not been officially confirmed.
+Apart from this, it is completely under mystery how much each of these companies has invested in the acquisition.
+On the basis of earlier reports, Apple may have put up as much as $3 billion yet, which has not been officially confirmed.

-Apple is known to have an intense desire in the acquisition as it is one of the world’s leading manufacturers of NAND chips.
-Since supply issues have plagued the NAND chip market in the last six months which increased the pricing and shipment delay of the gadgets.
-So this shortage could be the main reason behind the step that Apple took by increasing the price of its high-capacity iPad Pro models last year.
+Apple is known to have an intense desire for the acquisition as it is one of the world’s leading manufacturers of NAND chips.
+Since supply issues have plagued the NAND chip market in the last six months, which increased the pricing and shipment delay of the gadgets, so this shortage could be the main reason behind the step that Apple took by increasing the price of its high-capacity iPad Pro models last year.

-According to reports, there were bids from three separate groups interested in acquiring Toshiba’s NAND chip business among which Apple was a part in each of the three.
-But as the deal closed, it was Bain Capital consortium with whom Toshiba merged its business.
+According to reports, there were bids from three groups interested in acquiring Toshiba’s NAND chip business, among which Apple was a part of each of the three.
+But as the deal closed, it was the Bain Capital consortium with whom Toshiba merged its business.